 Those who are approved for SSDI benefits are automatically covered by Medicare after having received SSA payments for a total of 24 months.

-The amount you receive each month will be based on your average lifetime earnings before your disability began and is NOT based on the severity of your disability.
-In 2020 the range was about $800 to $1,800 with an average of about $1,200.
+The amount you receive each month will be based on your average lifetime earnings before your disability began and is not based on the severity of your disability.
 Other disability payments can reduce the amount of SSDI that you receive, however, SSI and VA benefits will not reduce your SSDI benefit.

 Those who begin receiving Medicare (see above) should know that TRICARE may offer supplemental coverage (described on the SSA official site as “wraparound coverage”) where Medicare acts as the primary payer, with TRICARE offering supplemental coverage that may apply to the Medicare deductibles and eligible copays or cost sharing.

-Contact a TRICARE or a DoD rep to see how certain Medicare coverages may affect TRICARE; in certain cases it may be necessary to enroll in a specific Medicare program in order to remain eligible for continued TRICARE coverage.
+Contact a TRICARE or a Department of Defense representative to see how certain Medicare coverages may affect TRICARE. in certain cases, it may be necessary to enroll in a specific Medicare program in order to remain eligible for continued TRICARE coverage.

 For example, according to the SSA, “If you are entitled to Medicare Part A based on disability or permanent kidney failure, contact the Department of Defense to find out how this may affect your TRICARE benefits.
 You may need to be enrolled in Medicare Part B to keep your TRICARE coverage.”

-These issues may be subject to change due to legislation, TRICARE or Medicare enrollment requirements, or other factors.
+These issues may be subject to change becauses of legislation, TRICARE or Medicare enrollment requirements, or other factors.
 It’s best to discuss your specific needs with a TRICARE and/or Medicare representative where applicable before committing to one type of coverage or another.

-When Can A Military Member Apply For Social Security Benefits?
-Can Active Duty Apply?
+When Can a Military Member Apply for Social Security Benefits?

 Applicants do not have to be retired or separated in order to apply for benefits.
 A currently serving military member is permitted to apply at any time regardless of hospitalization status.
 The military member or veteran can apply while in a rehabilitation program, attending outpatient programs, and regardless of whether the treatment is in a military hospital or civilian facility.